medplum/medplum/packages/docs/docs/auth/methods/client-credentials.md

 The value of "access_token" can then be used in future requests for authentication.

-Alternatively, you can initiate the process in the Medplum Client by using the [`startClientLogin`](/docs/sdk/core.medplumclient.startclientlogin) helper function.
+Alternatively, you can initiate the process in the Medplum Client by using the [`startClientLogin`](/docs/sdk/core.medplumclient.startclientlogin) convenience method.

 For more details about OAuth2 Client Credentials Flow: